john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 > You are what you comment.

-If someone else has to look at your code and there are no comments, you are wasting their time.
-They're going to spend minutes or hours looking through your code trying to figure out things they could read in less than a second if there were a short comment.
+If someone else has to look at your code, and there are no comments, you are wasting their time.
+They might spend minutes or hours trying to figure out a detail they could have understood in a second if there were a short comment.

 Code that isn't commented well is destined to be thrown away.
-But first people will get a little angry with you.
+But first people might get angry with you.

 The [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/) has lots of good notes on how to comment your code.
 The basic comment is the `#`: